jamesrochabrun/linux-basic-cheat-sheet/cheatsheet.md

 mv directory/filename .
 ```

-##IMPORTANT : mv works depending where you are, for example if you are in desktop$ and want to move a file in other folder in your same tree level, yo can :
+<b>IMPORTANT : mv works depending where you are, for example if you are in desktop$ and want to move a file in other folder in your same tree level, yo can :</b>

 This moves a file called "file.txt " in the desktop directory in to a directory called "newdirectory"<br>
 ```